zeroluck/docs/sources/reference/ldap-schema/index.md

  * __c__
  * __displayName__
  * __givenName__
- * __gluuManagedOrganizations__ Used to track with which organizations a person is associated
+ * __gluuManagedOrganizations__ Used to track the organizations a person is associated with
  * __gluuOptOuts__ White pages attributes restricted by person in oxTrust profile management
  * __gluuStatus__ Status of the entry, used by many object classes
  * __gluuWhitePagesListed__ Allow publication